Mortgage interest tax relief

 What About Limited Companies?

 Section 24 applies only to individual landlords and partnerships.
 Properties held through a limited company are not subject to the restriction.
+Section 24 also doesn’t apply where you’re simply letting a room in your own home rather than running a separate rental property, in which case tax-free income from letting a room in your home may be more relevant.
 A company can still deduct 100% of its mortgage interest as a business expense before calculating its taxable profit, which it then pays corporation tax on at either 19% or 25% (depending on the level of profits).

 For landlords with larger portfolios or higher income levels, incorporation can be a meaningful tax planning option.
 However, it is not straightforward.
 Transferring personally owned properties into a company is treated as a disposal for CGT purposes, potentially triggering an immediate CGT charge.
 Stamp Duty Land Tax (SDLT) is also due on the transfer.
 Running a company adds ongoing administration and compliance costs.